-The Management Company may, at any time, issue within a Subfund, one or more Unit Classes denominated in a currency other than the Subfund's Reference Currency ("Alternate Currency Class").
-The issue of each further or Alternate Currency Class is specified in Chapter 2, "Summary of Unit Classes".
-The Management Company may enter into forward currency contracts for, and at the expense of, this Alternate Currency Class in order to minimize the effect of price fluctuations in this alternate currency.
 In the case of Subfunds with Alternate Currency Classes, the currency hedging transactions for one Unit Class may, in exceptional cases, adversely affect the Net Asset Value of the other Unit Classes.

 Units may be held through collective depositories.
 In such cases Unitholders shall receive a confirmation in relation to their Units from the depository of their choice (for example, their bank or broker), or Units may be held by Unitholders directly in a registered account kept for the Fund and its Unitholders by the Fund's Central Administration.
 These Unitholders will be registered by the Central Administration.
-Units held by a depositary bank may be transferred to an account of the Unitholders with the Central Administration or to an account with other depositaries approved by the Management Company or with an institution participating in the securities and fund clearing systems.
+Units held by a depository may be transferred to an account of the Unitholder with the Central Administration or to an account with other depositories approved by the Management Company or with an institution participating in the securities and fund clearing systems.
 Conversely, Units credited to a Unitholder's account kept by the Central Administration may at any time be transferred to an account with a depository.